Project-OSmOSE/OSEkit/docs/source/coreapi_introduction.rst

 To do so, **OSEkit** uses an intermediary object between the ``Data`` and the ``File``: an ``Item``, which is a **part** of ``Data`` that is found in a **single** ``File``.

-As an example, let's consider 3 files that differ in duration (along the x-axis in the figure here below).
+As an example, let's consider 3 files that differ in duration (along the x-axis in the figures here below).
 The first two files are consecutive, and the third one is separated from the end of the second by a duration for which there is no data.

 From these 3 files, the user want to manipulate 2 data objects (for example to plot spectrograms from audio files at these 2 time periods):